myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-25T00:41:13.217Z
 >
 > I have long noticed that only the inline links in this post don't render correctly!
 I remember the facets state was a little weird when I investigated it before, but I'll look into it again

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-24T13:20:02.674Z
->
-> I have upgraded the bluesky-post functionality as v5.
-This workflow supports posting from GitHub Actions to Bluesky.

-And with this upgrade, I have made it possible to set up #hashtags and links in markdown formats :)

----
 <!-- MY-BSKY_TIMELINE:END -->